 Los Angeles Carrying a Concealed Weapon Attorney

 If you been arrested for carrying a concealed firearm, then contact an experienced criminal defense attorney at The Rodriguez Law Group.
-The consequences of a conviction for carrying a concealed weapon can be harsh and limit your personal freedoms.
+The consequences of a conviction for carrying a concealed weapon can be harsh and limit your freedoms.

 In some situations, a conviction for carrying a concealed weapon must be punished by a mandatory minimum sentence of no less than 3 months in jail.
 Prosecutors are tough on gun crimes and will aggressively pursue criminal charges against you.
 Contact us today for a free consultation.